 Michigan Child Abuse And Neglect Attorneys

-The Kronzek Firm attorneys have been fighting child abuse and child neglect cases in the lower peninsula for the past two decades.
-Our firm is dedicated to keeping families together.
-We have kept many of our clients out of jail and kept the government out of their homes.
-We have aggressive criminal defense attorney that coordinate with CPS defense attorneys when the need arises.
-Together, our warriors are respected legal advocates all over Michigan.
+Here at The Kronzek Firm, our attorneys have been fighting child abuse and child neglect cases in Michigan’s Lower Peninsula for twenty five years.
+Simply put, our law firm is dedicated to keeping families together.
+In nearly all cases, parents will do a better job with their children than the state would do acting as a parent.
+We have kept many clients out of prison and the government out of their homes.
+We have aggressive criminal defense lawyers that will coordinate with our CPS defense team when that need arises.

 Child Abuse Crimes in Michigan:

 First Degree Child Abuse Charges

 Child Abuse in the First Degree is the most serious of child abuse charges in Michigan.
 A person facing a First Degree Abuse conviction is a felony punishable by imprisonment for life or any terms of years.

 To be convicted of First Degree Child Abuse, the prosecutor must prove that the parent or a guardian having care, custody and authority over the child knowingly or intentionally caused “serious physical harm” or “serious mental harm” to the child.

 “Serious physical harm” means any physical injury that seriously impairs the child’s health or physical well-being.
 These injuries might include brain damage, skull or bone fracture, subdural hemorrhage or hematoma, dislocation, sprain, internal injury, poisoning, burn or scald, or severe cut.